This post may contain affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.*

 Any noise that is louder than 70 decibels is automatically reduced by half by the set’s sound compression technology.
 The weatherproof circuit board is placed inside the set and there are no external wires to catch on things or become damaged as you move around.
-If you’re in a situation where the noise level is high and you have to move fast, these earmuffs can prevent serious damage to your hearing.
+If you’re in a situation where the noise level is high, these earmuffs can prevent serious damage to your hearing.

 2. Solar Backpack

 An ingenious apparatus, a solar pack functions like a regular backpack, but is equipped to harness sunlight and convert it into power.
 The exterior of the sack is lined with lightweight, flexible solar panels that absorb sunlight and store the energy in a battery for later use.

 Most packs generate about 6 watts of power, which can be used to charge small electronics through a USB adapter.
 This means you can be completely self-sufficient without giving up all of your electronic devices when on the move.